Accessibility links

 For more information see the Home to School or College Transport Policy.

-Eligibility for a free pass is assessed during enrolment at Bridgend or Pencoed Colleges.
+Eligibility for a free pass is assessed during enrolment at Bridgend College.
 For out of county colleges, please email schooltransport@bridgend.gov.uk giving the courses, college you wish to attend, your name, contact details and date of birth.

-The local authority is operating a 'zero tolerance' approach to poor behaviour on dedicated local authority provided home-to-school transport.
+The local authority operates a 'zero tolerance' approach to poor behaviour on dedicated local authority provided home-to-school transport.

 Parents/carers and pupils should familiarise themselves with the Travel Behaviour Code.
 It encourages safe school travel, and notes pupils’ expected behavioural standards.